by Lisa Schlager, Lisa Rezende, PhD and Sue Friedman

 This disclosure at the end of the article highlighted another reason why the researchers got this study so wrong:

 Patient input enhances all aspects of the research process, helping researchers avoid some of the limitations that were so apparent in this study.
-FORCE’s ABOUT Network and FRAT program are examples of programs that facilitate patient input to ensure that research results are relevant to patients.
+FORCE’s FRAT program facilitates patient input to ensure that research results are relevant to patients.

 Why it matters